Skip to main content

 • Alice clues number 3 to Bob, touching a single card on slot 1.

 • Bob knows that this must be a Play Clue.
-Bob marks the card as either the red 3 or the blue 5.
+Normally, Bob would treat this as a Self-Finesse on the red 2 into the red 3.
+However, since blue 4 is down, Bob knows this must be a simple Play Clue on the blue 5.

 Deceptive-Fives